- What you Need to File and When

 Q. I don't understand this and need help.
 What can I do?

 We highly recommend you use the tax software OIA provides to file your tax return.
-It will be available in mid-March (after the University disburses tax documents).
+It will be available in mid-February (after the University disburses tax documents).
 The tax software will walk you through the filing process and is very easy to use.
 Even if you don't qualify for the free federal filing with OIA, you can still pay for filing with the software at your own expense.

 Sprintax representatives may be able to answer some basic tax questions.
 You cab contact them at firstname.lastname@example.org.
 You can also access an online chat feature by logging into your Sprintax account.

 In addition to the tax filing software, you can find assistance in the following places: